Anthony-0801/SIA-api-development/QualityAssurance.md

 Officer In Charge should be a drop-down of positions.
 (Fixed by Roland and Andrei)

 Problem 5
 Student name accepts integer values.
 It should accept characters only.

 Problem 6
 Student Id Accepts characters.
 There's no validation method.
 It should accept Integers only.
+(Fixed by Roland)

 Problem 7
 The Dropdown for officers incharge does not reflect the positions in the student list.
 (Fixed by Andrei)